-However, to make the research paper more in-depth and practical and to clarify the influencing factors and open up a more multi-dimensional view for readers.
-Especially for students, the research purpose of the research group is to hope

-Students in Ho Chi Minh City."
+However, to make the research paper more in-depth and practical, the research aims to clarify the influencing factors and offer a multi-dimensional view for readers, specially for students.
+The research purpose of the research group is Students in Ho Chi Minh City."
 The objective of the study is to analyze and measure the factors influencing students' intention to consume alcoholic beverages.
 The research will provide insights into the drivers and barriers to alcohol consumption, thereby proposing solutions to mitigate the negative consequences of alcohol abuse.
-At the same time, the study aims to raise awareness and consciousness among students regarding alcohol consumption, thereby improving their health and academic performance, while contributing the sustainable to development of the student community in Ho Chi Minh City.
+At the same time, the study aims to raise awareness, among students regarding alcohol consumption, thereby improving their health and academic performance, while contributing to the sustainable development of the student community in Ho Chi Minh City.

-that students can better understand the factors affecting their intentions, from which this group will have solutions for themselves.
+to hope that students can better understand the factors affecting their intentions, from which this group will have solutions for themselves.
 For this reason, the research group has expanded the research model and scope; develop research based on three available models and study more clearly the factors affecting students' intentions such as: learning activities, living activities, or extracurricular activities such as clubs, etc.